klaferr/Pyroxene_CH2_UndergradProject/Codes/README.txt

-# This directory includes the code
+# This directory includes the code we will use for analysis of the spectra from Chandrayaan-2 IIRS